 Fellow Since 2006

-This profile was prepared when Albeiro Vargas was elected to the Ashoka Fellowship in 2006.
+This description of Albeiro Vargas's work was prepared when Albeiro Vargas was elected to the Ashoka Fellowship in 2006.

 Albeiro Vargas is improving societal treatment of the elderly and creating a model for strong intergenerational relations in Colombia through a program that brings children more closely and more regularly into the lives of older people.